Skip to content

 What is TES?

-TES is a relatively safe and well-tolerated technique, with few reported adverse effects.
-However, it is essential to note that TES should only be administered by trained professionals and under appropriate supervision.
+TES is considered safe and well-tolerated, with very few side effects reported.
+However, it should always be carried out by trained professionals under proper supervision.

 Difference between tDCS & tACS